pudnewbury/IBC-Icons/README.md

 #### License

-We have made these icons available for you to incorporate into your products under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+I have made these icons available for you to incorporate into your products under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
 Feel free to remix and re-share these icons and documentation in your products.

 I'd love attribution in your app's *about* screen, but it's not required.